kuyumculusi-sys/aishe-ai-literacy/README.md

 **Ongoing**

-AIshe is an evolving project.
+This is an evolving project.
 New topics, visual formats, and content experiments may be added over time.

 ## Media